NervanaSystems/ngraph-python/ununoctium/doc/source/graphiti_101.rst

 back-ends.

 The operational graph API can be used directly, both as an alternative to a front-end and as an extension mechanism for front-ends.
+For example, the neon front end is implemented by expanding neon layers and costs into graphs.